 Automated Solution: Fix Access Database Corruption

-If all the above-mentioned solutions do not help to fix run time error 3146 ODBC call failed timeout expired error, I would suggest opting for a third-party tool that solves any sort of MS Access-related error that has occurred due to database corruption.
+If all the above-mentioned solutions do not help to fix MS Access VBA ODBC error 3146, I would suggest opting for a third-party tool that solves any sort of MS Access-related error that has occurred due to database corruption.
 The best available tool for this purpose is MS Access Repair and Recovery Tool.

 This software not only fixes errors but also fixes the .mdb files or .acccdb files and recovers the data from your corrupted MS Access database.
 You can also restore the indexes, tables, queries, and relations very easily by using this tool.